Julie Johnson, M. Ed

 In the midst of creating the Fit Abilities Universally Yoga Program in the fall of 2015, Julie also helped create the St. Louis Trauma-Informed Network (Integrate!), after realizing there was a large need for professionals serving clients and students in communities with high amounts of trauma.
 The network allows its members to connect and share resources across transdisciplinary lines on a grass roots level.
 Additionally, the space aims to be a place to share resources and connect trauma survivors to appropriate professionals, aide in their healing, and connect professionals to each other to help support their caseload.

-Since the Fall of 2015, Julie has completed over 28 hours of continuing education hours of teaching trauma-informed yoga to youth through Street Yoga and Yoga Ed.
-She is passionate about embedding trauma-informed yoga practices into her daily professional practice as a special education teacher.
+Since the Fall of 2015, Julie has completed over 64 hours of continuing education hours of teaching trauma-informed yoga to youth through Street Yoga and Yoga Ed.
+In November of 2018 she completed 20 Hours of Training in Trauma Sensitive Yoga with the Center for Trauma and Embodiment, She is passionate about embedding trauma-informed yoga practices into her daily professional practice as a special education teacher.

 co-founder, Program Director, Brand manager

 Victoria Emanuela is a former professional counselor and currently a trauma-informed meditation teacher, mind-body resiliency coach, and community educator.
 She has extensive training in trauma-informed care, mindfulness, and is passionate about building complimentary healing resources for survivors with complex trauma.
 One of her priorities is to make The Healing Arts practical and accessible in a way that merges the holistic insights and science behind their foundations, especially in current research.
 Victoria strongly believes that complementary healing modalities must fulfill a trauma-smart approach that are accessible, inclusive, and provide dynamic options for survivors.
 Victoria is the former owner/founder of Modern Healer Wellness Studio located in St. Louis, Missouri.
 She now lives in Oakland, California, where she’s expanding Integrate!
 Trauma-Informed Network’s platform, as a co-founder of the network.
 Victoria currently works with survivors of childhood trauma through workshops, trainings, and her private clientele.
 She is the co-founder of On Being in Your Body.

 Anu French, MD, FAAP ABOIM